jsookikian/simple-database/README.md

 # Usage

-Currently the database accepts the following commands
+Currently the database accepts the following commands:

 ```SET``` ```name value```  - Set the variable name to the value value.
 Neither variable names nor values will contain spaces.